genebean/kubebag/README.md

 - checked out viz dashboard via laptop
 - will need to enforce the that the following annotation is on everything but cert-manager `linkerd.io/inject: enabled`
-- Will need to setup LB IPAM like what is talked about in https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/#enable-ssh-server-optional